- World Religions

 - Religious Studies

 - Jewish-Christian Relations

 - Catholic Theology

 - “Grace in Our Place?
 Rahner’s Understanding of Christ as Representative.”
-Paper to be delivered at the “Karl Rahner Consultation” at the annual CTSA convention.
+Delivered at the “Karl Rahner Consultation” at the annual CTSA convention.
 Indianapolis, IN, June, 2018.
-Conference Paper, Refereed, Accepted, 09/13/2017.
+Conference Paper, Refereed, Presented, 06/05/2018.

 - “Would a Forgiving God Need Placation?
 An Examination of Mercy and Atonement.”
 Paper delivered on “Special Topics: Revisiting Anselm” at the annual CTSA convention.
 San Juan, PR, June 2016.

 Conference Paper, Refereed,

 - Religion as a Critical Measure: An Address to Graduating Seniors (Religious Studies Program)